 P&DR meetings are the single most important way in which the University ensures that each and every individual is able to perform to the best of their abilities and fulfil their professional aims and ambitions.

 Following feedback from the Staff Survey we have reviewed our P&DR processes, and developed an online system for completing and managing review forms.
-This new system applies to PSS staff working centrally and in the faculties.

 We believe that:

 - People want to do a good job, to get satisfaction from their work, and to be appropriately recognised and rewarded in return.